2025 REGULATION CHANGES

 Limitation to Two Generations

 The new rules limit automatic citizenship recognition to those with an Italian parent or grandparent.
 This applies regardless of the date of birth.
 Importantly, individuals who applied for citizenship before March 27, 2025, or have already been recognized as citizens will not be affected by these changes.
+This also means that parents would not be able to pass Italian citizenship to their children as generations pass.

 Centralized Application Process